FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

     - `verification_email_template_id` - () The If of the Email Template that is used to send the verification emails to users.
 These emails are used to verify that a user’s email address is valid.
 If either the verifyEmail or verifyEmailWhenChanged fields are true this field is required.
     - `verify_email` - (Optional) Whether the user’s email addresses are verified when the registers with your application.
     - `verify_email_when_changed` - (Optional) Whether the user’s email addresses are verified when the user changes them.
+    - `unverified` - (Optional)
+        - `allow_email_change_when_gated` - (Optional) When this value is set to true, the user is allowed to change their email address when they are gated because they haven’t verified their email address.
+        - `behavior` = (Optional) The behavior when detecting breaches at time of user login
 * `event_configuration` - (Optional)
     - `event` - (Optional) The event type
     - `enabled` - (Optional) Whether or not FusionAuth should send these types of events to any configured Webhooks.